gpaux/Mediana/FAQ_Sample_Data_Set.md

 ## Summary

-The Mediana R package uses Monte-Carlo simulations to generate data.
-However, it is also possible to create a data model by resampling from an existing data set.
-This will be illustrated in the following page.
+The Mediana R package uses Monte-Carlo simulations to generate patient outcomes in a clinical trial.
+The simulation parameter are specified in a data model.
+In addition, as explained below, a data model can also be created by resampling from an existing data set, e.g., a clinical trial database.

-A simple example will be used to illustrate how to create a data model by resampling from an existing data set.
-We will consider a pool of three Phase II clinical trials with 200 patients, where data on the Phase III primary endpoint have been collected for the treatment arm.
-Control data have been collected in several previously conducted trial with several experimental drugs and a large database with 3000 patients exists.

-The objective for the sponsor is to estimate the statistical power by sampling from these existing datasets.
+The following case study will be used to illustrate how to create a data model by resampling from an existing data set.
+We will consider a database of three Phase II clinical trials.
+This database contains data on the primary endpoint to be used in an upcoming Phase III trial for the experimental treatment.
+Furthermore, a large database with control data collected in several previously conducted trials with other investigational treatments is available.
+The sponsor wishes to estimate statistical power in the Phase III trial by sampling from these existing databases.

-For simplicity, we will consider a Phase III clinical trial with two arms and a normally distributed endpoints (a Phase III clinical trial in patients with pulmonary arterial hypertension where the primary endpoint is the change in the six-minute walk distance).
+For simplicity, we will consider a Phase III clinical trial with two arms and a normally distributed endpoint (a Phase III clinical trial in patients with pulmonary arterial hypertension where the primary endpoint is the change in the six-minute walk distance).

 ## Data Model

-As mentioned previously, the data model will be constructed by sampling from pre-existing dataset.
-For the purpose of illustration, we will generate these pre-existing datasets.
+The data model will be constructed by sampling from several pre-existing datasets.
+For the purposes of illustration, we will generate these datasets.

-For the treatment arm, we consider the data collected from three Phase II clinical trial with respectively 75, 75 and 50 patients.
-The observed mean and SD of the six-minute walking test in each trial is used to generate the data, then the data are merged within a dataset.
-Data are generated using a normal distribution.
+Beginning with the database containing treatment data, we consider the outcome data collected from three Phase II clinical trials with 75, 75 and 50 patients, respectively.
+The observed means and SDs of the primary endpoint in each trial will be used to generate the treatment database as shown below:

 {% highlight R %}
 treatment_PhaseII_data1 = data.frame(trt = rep(1,75),